 Trading partners may need to support multiple versions of FHIR with no guarantee of backward compatibility across versions except for those resources which are normative.
-While transforms exist for some resources to convert from one version to another, their quality and completeness vary from resource to resource.
+While transforms exist for some resources to convert from one version to another, their quality and completeness vary from resource to resource and do not exist for IGs.

 Continued Evolution of the Standard